gypthecat/maxmind-kusto/README.md

 # Description
-This project takes ASN and Geographic IP data from Maxmind daily and formats it in a way that is useful and appropiate for Microsoft KQL/Kusto applications.
+This project takes ASN and geographic IP data from MaxMind daily and formats it in a way that is useful and appropiate for Microsoft KQL/Kusto applications.
 Appropiate products include Microsoft Defender for Endpoint, Microsoft Sentinel, Azure Monitor, Azure Log Analytics and Azure Data Explorer.

 # License
 Output data and generation code is provided under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).